-Fellows will be expected to meet with and report progress to their mentors (or their mentor’s designee) regularly throughout their Fellowships, at least monthly if not more often.
-They will also be expected to adhere to the university’s Principles of Community and standards for professional behavior, demonstrating discretion, good judgement, and confidentiality in all interactions they engage in as Fellows.
-At any time during the agreed-upon Fellowship period, if the senior mentor is dissatisfied with the Fellow’s progress toward their work product goal, the Fellowship may be terminated with reasonable notice and the Fellow would then return to their home unit for the remainder of the academic year.
+Fellows will be expected to meet with and report progress to their mentors regularly throughout their Fellowships.
+They will also be expected to adhere to the university values articulated in the Courageous Strategic Transformation plan, including the Principles of Community, and maintain standards for professional behavior, demonstrating discretion, good judgement, and confidentiality in all interactions they engage in as Fellows.
+At any time during the agreed-upon Fellowship period, if the senior mentor is dissatisfied with the Fellow’s progress toward their work product goals, the Fellowship may be terminated with reasonable notice and the Fellow would then return to their home unit for the remainder of the academic year.

-Fellows will also be expected to attend and actively participate in regular cohort meetings of all Leadership Fellows, beginning with a Fellows retreat during Summer 2021 (date and format TBA), as well as in any and all professional development opportunities created by the Office of the President specifically for the CSU Leadership Fellows (e.g. speakers, workshops, webinars.)
-This latter piece of the program is intended specifically to support the fellows throughout the program and enrich their experience as Leadership Fellows.
+Fellows will also be expected to actively participate in regular cohort meetings of all Leadership Fellows, as well as in any and all professional development opportunities created by the Office of the President specifically for the CSU Leadership Fellows (e.g. speakers, workshops, webinars.)
+This latter piece is intended specifically to support the Fellows throughout the program and enrich their experience.

-- Culture Change and Strategic Planning Implementation, Office of the President
+- Strategic Planning and Culture Change, Office of The President

-- Strategic Planning, Office of the Vice President for Research
+- Climate Change Project Analysis, Office of the Vice President for Research